TPLilsby/use-of-classes-Customer/README.md

 # use_of_classes
-My first project where used classes to create a customer or remove them
+My first project where i used classes to create a customer and remove thems